osposweb/osposweb.github.io/OSPOS-Environment-Development.md

 This document try to sumarise most important topics to developers for ussage of the repository initializations and some code tools.

-Take in consideration:
+Please we suggest follow the steps:

+1. Take in consideration the [Requirements in OSPOS Development index](OSPOS-development-index#tech-installation) wiki page, before read here.
-1. Please read the [Development index and architecture](OSPOS-development-index#tech-architecture) first before read here
+2. Please read the [Development index: architecture section](OSPOS-development-index#tech-architecture) first, before read here
-2. After read this document please read the [Development code tips and help](OSPOS-development-index#development-code-tips-and-help)
+2. After read this document please read the [Development index: code tips and help](OSPOS-development-index#development-code-tips-and-help)

 ## Workflow